ayoolaolafenwa/PixelLibAPI/README.md

 ## Build A Custom Docker Image

-The code for build this API is available in this repository, clone it, make modifications and build your own custom image.
+The code for building this API is available in this repository, clone it, make modifications and build your own custom image.

 **Clone Repository**